erosmontin/erosmontin/README.md

   - Cardio
 - Currently a Research Scientist at the Radiology Department of NYU Langone, where I am also the Head of Software Development at Cloud MR. [Radiology Department of NYU Langone](https://med.nyu.edu/departments-institutes/radiology/research) (yes it's me the one in the photo)
 - Have published over 20 papers in peer-reviewed journals and [conferences](https://me.biodimensional.com).
-- Expert in radiomics, machine learning, and artificial intelligence.
+- AI expert (ML+DL) in biomedical image treatment.
+- Big data Analyst, (-omics, Radionomics, Genommics)
-- Can develop front-end (Angular, ReactJS) and back-end (C++, Python, MATLAB, PHP) applications.
+- Full-stack developer: Front-end (Angular, ReactJS) and Back-end (C++, Python, MATLAB, PHP).
 - Containers Specialist, API, and Cloud Computing.
-- Currently learning to get more serverless.
+- Currently focusing on serverless architecture.
 - Editor for Frontiers in Radiology for a research topic named [Radiomics and AI for clinical and translational medicine](https://www.frontiersin.org/research-topics/44008/radiomics-and-ai-for-clinical-and-translational-medicine)
 - Always open to new collaborations
 - You can reach me: